mattkocak/powerbi-visuals-slicerbutton/README.md

 ## Features to Implement
 - Allow filter to work with all column types
-- Only applies correct click event after refreshing visual.
-Fix this
+- ~~Only applies correct click event after refreshing visual.
+Fix this~~
-- Error checking for measure formatting
+- Error checking for measure formatting (not needed, will migrate selection to a format field)
-- Error checking for types of column being filtered vs filter array
+- Error checking for types of columns being filtered vs filter array
 - Filter based on multiple logic (include, exclude, etc.)
-- Improved interface to specify filters (not formatted measure)
+- Improved interface to specify filters (not formatted measure, will migrate selection to a format field)
-- Applied filter isn't reflected in the filter pane.
-Fix this (this may not be possible)
+- ~~Applied filter isn't reflected in the filter pane.
+Fix this (this is not be possible)~~
 - Improved/streamlined button formatting options
 - ~~Allow "selected" state to persist when navigating back to report~~